GOULD BAY CAMP

 Meals are prepared by one of our highly skilled chefs and can include breakfasts of pancakes, bacon, and oatmeal, lunches of warm soups and cold meats and cheeses, afternoon snacks, and fantastic evening meals.
 Beverages include hot drinks, juice, beer, and wine.
 Meal times are flexible so you can photograph and explore when the lighting and mood are just right.

-Our field toilets are surprisingly comfortable and private.
+Our field toilets are comfortable and private.
 We clean them regularly and provide hand sanitizer in each.
-All waste is returned to Union Glacier Camp for proper disposal.
+All waste is returned to Union Glacier Camp for proper disposal back in Punta Arenas, Chile.
 When penguin viewing at the colony, you will need to use a pee bottle or toilet bag to collect your waste, as nothing can be left behind.

 There are no showers at our Gould Bay Camp.
 We recommend bringing Wet Wipes or one of our staff can show you how to take a “Snow Shower,” if you are feeling brave.